 the brake lever.
 Mount the cube on the right.
 There is a small alignment pin under the cube that sits inside the bar.
 You will need

-drill.
-Use a 7/32” drill bit.
+to grind this pin off.
 Mount cubes, and reinstall grips.
 You can pull additional wire and cable from behind the fairing

 bracket, if needed.
 The cables will be snug, but not too tight.
 If you are worried about the brake line being too tight, we do offer

 an extended brake line.
 This is not necessary to install these bars.